Warkanlock/cypherEX/README.md

  ***ENTRY:*** "THIS PDF is encrypted" </br>
  ***OUTPUT:*** CC @ C = @ D?
 ECABB @ D <AC <@B? @AC </br>

- > To then search for the original text in the base (which was previously saved in the OUT position (ie, the SEED)) is positioned in the base and the SEED is generated with respect to time, and then it is compared if the code that we are looking for is equal to the one entered
+ <h4>To search something for the original text in the base (which was previously saved in the OUT position (ie, the SEED))
+ is positioned in the base and the SEED is generated with respect to time, and then it is compared if the code that we are looking for is equal to the one entered.

- As a conclusion it could be said that to obtain the initial text, a physical support of the data is necessary, with the advantage that we would not have direct reference to the content, this is an abstract identification of information where you could hide sensitive information without having to assign it to proper names or encrypted by Hash, in this case you would only have one code, which under comparison (with the code that we would have, for example in a digital conversation) and with the essential requirement of the creation time, you could get the information sencible.
+As a conclusion it could be said that to obtain the initial text, a physical support of the data is necessary, with the advantage that we would not have direct reference to the content,this is an abstract identification of information where you could hide sensitive information without having to assign it to proper names or encrypted by Hash, in this case you would only have one code, which under comparison (with the code that we would have, for example in a digital conversation) and with the essential requirement of the creation time, you could get the information sencible. </h4>

- POSSIBLE UTILITIES: Economic sensible transactions, Blockchain, Cryptography, Information abstraction, Delivery optimization, Long distance travel, Education, Passwords encryption (without passwords)
+<b>POSSIBLE UTILITIES: </b> Economic sensible transactions, Blockchain, Cryptography, Information abstraction, Delivery optimization, Long distance travel, Education, Passwords encryption (without passwords)

- It should be clarified that this is not AN ENCRYPTED CONCEPT as such, since it is IMPOSSIBLE to obtain with certainty the original word, since only the length and weight of the word are used and not the content itself, that is why it is useful to abstract things.
+>It should be clarified that this is not AN ENCRYPTED CONCEPT as such, since it is IMPOSSIBLE to obtain with certainty the original word, since only the length and weight of the word are used and not the content itself, that is why it is useful to abstract things.

 <hr>